A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Cost & Freight (C&F or CFR) and Cost, Insurance Freight (CIF)

-Cost and freight or cost, insurance and freight.
-This is a term of trading where the buyer of the goods pays an amount that covers the cost of the goods plus the cost of transporting the goods to the port of discharge.
+Cost and freight or cost, insurance and freight are incoterms.
+It means the buyer of the goods pays an amount that covers the cost of the goods plus the cost of transporting the goods to the port of discharge.
 CIF also includes marine insurance.

 Cubic Metre - CBM (M3)